- Classes taught in French

 ADVANCED – HIGH ADVANCED STUDENTS

-EUROPEAN FRAMEWORK LEVEL B1.7-B2.9 = 5 TO 6 SEMESTERS OF COLLEGE LEVEL FRENCH
+EUROPEAN FRAMEWORK LEVEL B1.7-B2.9 = 4 TO 5 SEMESTERS OF COLLEGE LEVEL FRENCH

-EUROPEAN FRAMEWORK LEVEL C1 = NEAR FLUENCY IN FRENCH LANGUAGE
+EUROPEAN FRAMEWORK LEVEL C1 = AT LEAST 5 SEMESTERS OF FRENCH LANGUAGE

 Superior level students can earn a maximum of 16 U.S. credits per semester.
-Students spend approximately six hours per week in their French language courses (comprised of Translation and Techniques of Written Expression) and up to three hours per week in “elective option” culture classes (students may choose two from the list).
-Students may then select up to 8 hours of courses from the Travaux Dirigés at UFR (Unity of Formation and Research) in the subjects of literature, language or language studies.
-UFR courses are university classes with French students and require students to complete a research paper.
+Students spend approximately six hours per week in their French language courses (comprised of Translation and Techniques of Written Expression) and up to three hours per week in “elective option” culture classes (students may choose three from the list).
+Students will also have to write and defend a thesis paper at the end of the semester.
+Students have the option to audit a French class with French students (contact your Program Manager for a list of options).

 API students will receive their transcript from the Centre Universitaire d’Études Françaises de l’Université Grenoble Alpes upon completion of their program.